MicroStrategy/rest-api-docs/docs/common-workflows/analytics/manage-dossiers/create-instance/create-instance.md

 ### Sample Response

-If successful, this API call returns a `201 Created` status code and the dossier instance object in the response body.
+If successful, this API call returns a `201 Created` status code and the dashboard instance object in the response body.
 The response body follows the `DocumentInstance` schema:

 ```json
 {